Class Parser<T>

 For simplicity, or() and anyOf() will always backtrack upon failure.
 But it's more efficient to factor out common left prefix.
 For example instead of anyOf(expr.followedBy(";"), expr), use expr.optionallyFollowedBy(";")) instead.

-WARNING: do not use this class to parse user-provided input, or in performance critical hot paths.
+WARNING: careful using this class to parse user-provided input, or in performance critical hot paths.
 Parser combinators are not known for optimal performance and recursive grammars can be subject to stack overflow error on maliciously crafted input (think of 10K left parens).

 • Method Details